gramener/gramex/gramex/apps/guide/twitterresthandler/README.md

 Follow the steps for [Twitter auth](../auth/#twitter-auth) to get the keys above.

+The `methods:` parameter specifies which methods to use to access the API.
+The default is just `POST`.
+You can replace it with `[GET, POST]` to use either GET or POST, or `GET` to use only the `GET` HTTP method.

 Now, `POST /twitter/search/tweets.json?q=beer` will return tweets about beer.
 Reference: [GET search/tweets][search-tweets].
 It's the same as `GET https://api.twitter.com/1.1/search/tweets.json?q=beer`, but without the need for authentication.

-The `methods:` parameter specifies which methods to use to access the API.
-The default is just `POST`.
-You can replace it with `[GET, POST]` to use either GET or POST, or `GET` to use only the `GET` HTTP method.
+To use just a specific REST API, use the `path:` parameter.
+For example:

+    :::yaml
+    url:
+        twitter:
+            pattern: /twitter/search          # Maps this URL
+            handler: TwitterRESTHandler
+            kwargs:
+                path: search/tweets.json      # specifically to the API ...

+... maps `/twitter/search` to `https://api.twitter.com/1.1/search/tweets.json`
+with the relevant authentication.

 The examples below use [jQuery.ajax][jquery-ajax] and the [cookie.js][cookie.js] libraries.